ronnathaniel/pycon-2023-initial-tutorial-test/README.md

 1) `docker-compose.yaml`

-Bring up containers with the OpenTelemetry Collector and 3 observability tools (Jaeger, Zipkin, and Prometheus).
+Brings up containers with the OpenTelemetry Collector and 3 observability tools: Jaeger, Zipkin, and Prometheus.

-**Side Note** \
+> **Side Note** \
-(Main difference between Jaeger and Zipkin: \
+> (Main difference between Jaeger and Zipkin: \
-Zipkin runs as 1 single process, Including Collector, Storage, Querying Service, and UI.
+> Zipkin runs as 1 single process, Including Collector, Storage, Querying Service, and UI.
-Jaeger introduced the concept of splitting into different processes, one being the Collector, another being the UI, etc.
+> Jaeger introduced the concept of splitting into different processes, one being the Collector, another being the UI, etc.
+>

-*Prompt:* Can you guess why?)
+> *Prompt:* Can you guess why?)